Starting as a dental hygienist

 Entrepreneurs are required to keep accurate business administration.
 You can either do this yourself or outsource it.
 Many entrepreneurs in oral care outsource credit management to a factoring company.
 They take care of billing and collection on your behalf.

-A trade association represents the interests of its members.
+A sector organisation represents the interests of its members.
 They share knowledge, and provide information on matters like hiring staff, product and methodology development, and general terms and conditions.
 They also offer their members legal advice, rate advice, tax tips, group insurance, and a quality register.
 Dental hygienists in the Netherlands can join the following trade associations:

 General information for new entrepreneurs

-In addition to all the above, new entrepreneurs will also have to:
+In addition to the above, new entrepreneurs also have to:

 Also, read the checklist for starting a new business.
 You will find all the steps you have to take when starting your own business.